Skip to content

 Quantity and quality balance

 With CTA’s it’s a balance between what your visitors want and what you want your visitors to do.
-You are aiming to provide your visitors with value and the best possible experience.
+Aim to provide your visitors with value and the best possible experience.
 But at the same time, for marketing and lead generation, you’re capturing information about them and their needs.

 Too many CTA’s can confuse the visitor and spoil their experience.
 It can also ruin your lead generation efforts as call-to-action overload can result in the visitor not clicking at all.